 Located on the west side of the Cascades between the Canadian border and Mt.
-Rainier National Park.
-Here you will find glacier-covered peaks, spectacular mountain meadows and old-growth forests, rich in history and outdoor opportunities.
+Rainier National Park, you will find glacier-covered peaks, spectacular mountain meadows and old-growth forests rich in history and outdoor opportunities.

 The MBS is moving to San Francisco!
 Well, a couple trees that is.
 Last year, we found a Cedar and a Douglas Fir on the Money Creek campground that were dying from root rot.
 So, we felled the trees, and it just so happens that they’re the right size for a ship restoration project at the San Francisco Maritime National Park!
 That means we will be removing these logs from our forest and donating the timber to preserve a little Bay Area history.
 Once milled in Washington, then treated in Oregon, it will be delivered to the San Francisco NP for restoration to begin.